By: Nikki Nitz, CPA CMA –

 In the lender’s defense, it is not entirely their fault.
 Banks are heavily regulated by our government.
 Practices that are more than 20% profitable start hitting this glass ceiling when it comes time to sell.
 So a practice owner managing his/her practice extremely well gets punched in the gut at the time of sale.
 Is this fair to the seller?
 In my opinion, NO!

 Practices that are 20% profitable are likely going to have a capitalization rate of 20% or less which equates to a multiple of 5 or more.
 A practice that is 20% profitable with a multiple of 5 values at 100% of gross.

 This is a very well-managed practice.
 What happens when a practice is even more profitable than this?

 Example: practice is grossing $1,500,000 and is 23% profitable and has a capitalization rate of 20% (multiple of 5).

-What are some of the options of selling these highly profitable practices?
+What are some of the options for selling these highly profitable practices?

-Selling to a corporation in an option.
-Corporations fund their own transactions therefore bypassing the glass ceiling of the traditional lenders.
-This may be a good option for the highly profitable seller to obtain the fair market price for the practice.
+Selling to a corporation is an option.
+Corporations fund their own transactions, therefore, bypassing the glass ceiling of the traditional lenders.
+This may be a good option for the highly profitable seller to obtain a fair market price for the practice.
 However, most corporations want to keep the seller employed for an extended period of time after the sale.
 If you are looking to retire and be done working at the point of sale this may not be a good option for you.

 I have great working relationships with several of the veterinary lenders and am very grateful for this.
 I have had this very conversation with many of them.
 This glass ceiling is going to prevent traditional lending on these highly profitable practices and these lenders are going to be missing out on great opportunities.